mattma/docs/javascript/es6.md

 functions defined with a new syntax that uses an “arrow” (=>).
 However, arrow functions behave differently than traditional JavaScript functions in a number of important ways:

 * Lexical this binding - The value of this inside of the function is determined by where the arrow function is defined not where it is used.
+No more `self = this`
 * Not newable - Arrow functions cannot be used a constructors and will throw an error when used with new.
 *  Can’t change this - The value of this inside of the function can’t be changed, it remains the same value throughout the entire lifecycle of the function.
 * No arguments object - You can’t access arguments through the arguments object, you must use named arguments or other ES6 features such as rest arguments.